 When statistics are set against an aggregation stream, the statistics are collected as if they had been set against all the component streams.
 For example, if the rtp/pr “RTP packets received” statistic is set on an aggregation stream it will count the sum of RTP packets received from all the component streams.

-When statistics are set at the termination level on a termination that has an aggregation stream the effect will be that it is only set against the aggregation streams and streams not involved in an aggregation.
+When statistics are set at the termination level on a termination that has an aggregation stream the effect will be that it is only set against the aggregation stream and streams not involved in an aggregation.